Jenn’s Story

 Finding My Rainbow

-Baby Oliver was born the following week on February 22, 2021 at 38 weeks, weighing 7 lbs.
-8.8 oz.
+We saw our sweet baby boy at the 20-week ultrasound appointment and he was perfect.
+Once we reached 33 weeks, we had more frequent appointments with non-stress testing.
+Our rainbow baby was born at 38 weeks, 6 days before Ellie’s first birthday.
 He was absolutely perfect.
 His cries were music to our ears.
-He has a head full of dark black hair and the same button nose as his sister Ellie and brother William.
-Bringing a baby home has been bittersweet.
-We soak up the middle of the night wake time, crying and diaper changes.
-We took Oliver to meet Ellie on her first heavenly birthday when he was 6 days old.
-We see her in him and feel incredibly blessed to have our rainbow baby here in our arms.
+He had a head full of dark hair and the same button nose as his siblings.
+Bringing a baby home was bittersweet.
+We soaked up the middle of the night wake time, crying and diaper changes.
+We see Ellie in him and feel incredibly blessed to have our rainbow baby here in our arms.

 Photos taken by Hubbard Visuals.